 - 400 gr crushed tomatoes

-- Step 1 Peel the carrots and the rooted parsley.
+Peel the carrots and the rooted parsley and mince them finely.

-- Step 4 Place all the ingredients in the Crock Pot put the lid on and set the timer to 6 hours and low heat.
+Put all the ingredients in the Crock Pot put the lid on and set the timer to 6 hours on low heat.
+Serve with sour cream or non-dairy sour cream.